-See Fig. 38 and 39 for thermostat connections.
+See Fig. 37 and 38 for thermostat connections.
 When installed with a heat pump, the furnace control automatically changes the timing sequence to avoid long blower off times during demand defrost cycles.
-Whenever W/W1 is energized along with Y1 or Y/Y2, the furnace control CPU will transition to or bring on the blower motor BLWM at cooling airflow or low-heat airflow whichever is lowest.
-The blower motor BLWM will remain on until the main burners ignite then shut OFF and remain OFF for 25 seconds before coming back on at heating airflow.
+Whenever W/W1 is energized along with Y1 or Y/Y2, the furnace control CPU will transition to or bring on the blower motor BLWM at cooling airflow, minimum-heat airflow, or the mid-range airflow, whichever is lowest.
+The blower motor BLWM will remain on until the main burners ignite then shut OFF and remain OFF for 25 seconds before coming back on at modulating heat airflow.
 When the W/W1 input signal disappears, the furnace control begins a normal inducer post-purge period while changing the blower airflow.
 If Y/Y2 input is still energized the furnace control CPU will transition the blower motor BLWM airflow to cooling airflow.
 If Y/Y2 input signal disappears and the Y1 input is still energized the furnace control CPU will transition the blower motor BLWM to low-cooling airflow.
-If both the Y1 and Y/Y2 signals disappear at the same time, the blower motor BLWM will remain on at low-heat airflow for the selected blower-OFF delay period.
-At the end of the blower- OFF delay, the blower motor BLWM will shut OFF unless G is still energized, in which case the blower motor BLWM will operate at continuous blower airflow.
+If both the Y1 and Y/Y2 signals disappear at the same time, the blower motor BLWM will remain on at minimum-heat airflow for the selected blower-OFF delay period.
+At the end of the blower-OFF delay, the blower motor BLWM will shut OFF unless G is still energized, in which case the blower motor BLWM will operate at continuous blower